jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Equipment status checked in Step 4, runtime hours logged, photos optional **Insurance Risk:** Cannot prove equipment ran continuously, insurance disputes rental duration **Question for You:** Should we require daily equipment runtime photos?
-- [ ] YES - Photo of each dehumidifier display showing cumulative hours
+- [ ] YES - Photo of each dehumidifier display showing cumulative hours - YES,
 - [ ] YES - But only once per visit (not every piece of equipment)
 - [ ] CONDITIONAL - Only if equipment issues detected
 - [ ] NO - Logged hours are sufficient

 **Your Input:** What should equipment photos show?
-- [ ] Dehumidifier display with runtime hours visible
+- [ ] Dehumidifier display with runtime hours visible - yes
-- [ ] Dehumidifier serial number visible (for tracking which unit)
+- [ ] Dehumidifier serial number visible (for tracking which unit) - no
-- [ ] Equipment settings (temp, RH, fan speed)
+- [ ] Equipment settings (temp, RH, fan speed) -yes if available
-- [ ] Equipment placement (still in correct position)
+- [ ] Equipment placement (still in correct position) - this is captured at the end when we close out
 - [ ] Other: _________________________________

 ---